ajleon95/ajleon.github.io/_posts/2022-02-17-wordle-solver-4-output.md

     green_letters = get_green_letters()
 ```

 This is a great place to get started.
-Now, the program will prompt the user for all clues on the board.
+As it stands, the program will prompt the user for all clues on the board.

 But what next?
 It's easy.
 With my variables `grey_letters`, `yellow_letters` and `green_letters`, I can use the `get_potential_words` function I built in my last post.
 The function will return a list of potential words that conform to the grey, yellow and green letter clues.

-So we just need to call `get_potential_words` with the relevant parameters and assign the returned list to a variable.
-Then, we can iterate over that list to display all potential words to the user.
+So I just need to call `get_potential_words` with the relevant parameters and assign the returned list to a variable.
+Then, the program can iterate over that list to display all potential words to the user.

 ```python
 def main():